fontsource/fontsource/registry/README.md

 - `github` provenance can recover a missing source from an exact commit;
   `registry` provenance requires the source to be promoted to R2 first.
 - Distribution is reviewed registry state, not derived from legacy catalogs.
+- If a Google Fonts family omits its license file, sync preserves the reviewed license text already committed for that family and fails when none exists.
 - Published variants are explicit relations, not weight/style cross-products.
 - Named subset definitions and a slicing strategy are separate outputs.
 A family-wide slicing strategy replaces named subsets in aggregate CSS.